Xris4o0/mypos-js-SDK/README.md

 });
 ```

 **Important:** Always verify the signature of incoming callbacks to prevent fraud.
-See `src/EXAMPLE_USAGE.md` for signature verification examples.
+See `src/DOCUMENTATION.md` for more details.

 ## ⚠️ Error Handling